franleplant/nosleepjavascript-blog/content/blog/how-to-write-changelogs/index.md

 libraries and enables consumers to understand what they can expect when moving from version to version.

-This is a great resource to share with your team mates inside your company so hopefully you can all have a common ground when maintaining internal libraries.
+This is a great resource to share with your teammates inside your company so hopefully you can all have a common ground when maintaining internal libraries.

 ## TLDR: How to write a CHANGELOG